 3. Learning Envrionment: Effective teachers of science are able to plan for engaging all students in science learning by setting appropriate goals that are consistent with knowledge of how students learn science and are aligned with state and national standards.
 The plans reflect the nature and social context of science, inquiry, and appropriate safety considerations.
 Candidates design and select learning activities, instructional settings, and resourcesincluding science-specific technology, to achieve those goals; and they plan fair and equitable assessment strategies to evaluate whether the learning goals are met.
-Candidate: 4 Exemplary 3 Accomplished 2 Developing 1 Beginning -- -- ------------- ---------------- -------------- -------------

-3.1 Uses a variety of strategies that demonstrate his/her knowledge of how to select the appropriate teaching and learning activities-including laboratory or field settings and applicable instruments and/or technologyto allow access so that ALL students learn.
+Candidate: 4 Exemplary 3 Accomplished 2 Developing 1 Beginning 3.1 Uses a variety of strategies that demonstrate his/her knowledge of how to select the appropriate teaching and learning activitiesincluding laboratory or field settings and applicable instruments and/or technologyto allow access so that ALL students learn.
 These strategies are inclusive and motivating for ALL students.
-Candidate consistently utilizes a variety of strategies that demonstr his/her knowledge of selectiing appropriate teaching and learning activities (including laboratory or field settin Appropriate technology consistently utilized so t ALL students can learn.
-These strategies are inclusive and motivating ALL students appropriate teaching and learning activities (including laboratory or field settings).
+Candidate consistently utilizes a variety of strategies that demonstrate his/her knowledge of selectiing appropriate teaching and learning activities (including laboratory or field settings).
+Appropriate technology is consistently utilized so that ALL students can learn.
+These strategies are inclusive and motivating for ALL students Candidate utilizes strategies that demonstrate his/her knowledge of selecting appropriate teaching and learning activities (including laboratory or field settings).
 Appropriate technology is utilized so that ALL students can learn.
 These strategies are inclusive and motivating for most students.
 Candidate's knowledge of selecting appropriate teaching and learning activities (including laboratory or field settings) is unclear.
 Technology is sometimes utilized, but it does not meet the needs for ALL learners or is not motivating for students.
-Candidate is one- dimensional in his/her teaching.
-There is no evidence that the candidate has knowledge of how to select appropriate teaching and learning activities or appropriate technology. -- --- -- --- --
+Candidate is one-dimensional in his/her teaching.
+There is no evidence that the candidate has knowledge of how to select appropriate teaching and learning activities or appropriate technology.